-The most important task is not to grow traffic as such but to improve the conversion of visitors into buyers.
+The most important task is not to grow traffic but to improve the conversion of visitors into buyers.
 And better e-commerce usability is one of the trusted and secure methods to increase sales.

 - Study your target audience carefully to set the right expectations.

 - Visualize the data collected from your users.

 - Fill the site with so-called delighters, that is, animations.